 The duo hope to enable adoption among small and medium enterprises to make them ready to compete and grow, therefore accelerating technology-led GDP growth in India and driving adoption of next-gen technology solutions at scale.

 - Jio will provide its internal workforce with cloud-based productivity and collaboration tools available with Microsoft 365 and will migrate its non-network applications to the Microsoft Azure cloud platform.

 - Jio's connectivity infrastructure will promote the adoption of the Microsoft Azure cloud platform within its ecosystem of startups, as part of Jio's cloud-first strategy.

-- Jio will set up data centres in locations across India, consisting of next-generation compute, storage and networking capabilities, and Microsoft will deploy its Azure platform in these datacenters to support Jio's offerings.
-The initial two data centres, which can house IT equipment consuming up to 7.5 MW of power, are being set up in the states of Gujarat and Maharashtra.
+- Jio will set up data centers in locations across India, consisting of next-generation compute, storage and networking capabilities, and Microsoft will deploy its Azure platform in these datacenters to support Jio's offerings.
+The initial two data centers, which can house IT equipment consuming up to 7.5 MW of power, are being set up in the states of Gujarat and Maharashtra.
 These are targeted to be fully operational in calendar year 2020.

 - Jio will leverage the Microsoft Azure cloud platform to develop cloud solutions focused on the needs of Indian businesses.
 Through these Jio-developed solutions:

 > Indian startups will have access to efficient and affordable cloud infrastructure and platform services, enabling them to better develop products and services.

 > Small and medium businesses in India will have access to a range of cloud-based productivity, collaboration and business applications including Office 365.

 > Large companies will be able to accelerate their own digital transformations by leveraging new Jio solutions that can work with Microsoft offerings already in use today within enterprises.